Sanders’ single-payer plan pits 2020 hopefuls against Dem leaders

 WHAT IS SINGLE-PAYER HEALTH CARE?

+The “Medicare for All” plan was released as Republican senators released competing legislation aimed at overhauling ObamaCare.

+Neither has much chance of gaining bipartisan support, but Sen. Sanders’ plan is particularly problematic for his own party.

-Both essentially say they have a more immediate concern of fixing ObamaCare and remain open to a range of long-term solutions toward improving the country’s health care system.
+Both Pelosi and Schumer essentially say they have a more immediate concern of fixing ObamaCare and remain open to a range of long-term solutions toward improving the country’s health care system.

 Pelosi, of California, told The Washington Post that she and others “embrace” any plan that provides affordable, accessible care to all Americans but “none of these things, whether it’s Bernie’s or others, can really prevail unless we protect the Affordable Care Act.”